Decidous/PROJECT-BARLEY/README.md

 ![Screenshot 2025-07-05 161748](https://github.com/user-attachments/assets/5b323947-18f0-4abf-86c7-b22ad91e4d52)

 ## Description
 Project Barley is the This project combines drones with the capabilities that GPS has to offer.
 In particular, the project is an autonomous, self-navigating drone using multiple sensors to reach a coordinate and return back home, all with one goal: to deliver a package.
-This project is a culmination of the resources currently available to autonomous vehicle designing on the internet, and companies like Zipline.
+This project is my attempt to combine the resources currently available to autonomous vehicle designing on the internet, and companies like Zipline, to make my own version of an AUV.

 ## The way it works is simple:
 1. User packs a package in its fuselage, utilizing a disposable parachute to slow it’s decent to target coordinates